• Skip to primary navigation

 After comparing the features of sage and oregano, it's clear that each herb can have a unique and valuable impact on your favorite recipes.

-Sage brings an earthy, woodsy flavor to dishes while oregano provides a robust, spicy kick.
+Sage brings an earthy, woodsy flavor to dishes while oregano provides a strong, spicy kick.

-To best utilize these herbs in your cooking, pay attention to how the flavors will balance together.
+To best use these herbs in your cooking, pay attention to how the flavors will balance together.

 When replacing one another in recipes, a one-to-one ratio is best practiced.